TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-5.md

             return  # Destination is out of bounds. if not engine.game_map.tiles["walkable"][dest_x, dest_y]:
-            return  # Destination is blocked by a tile.
+            return  # Destination is blocked by a tile. if engine.game_map.get_blocking_entity_at_location(dest_x, dest_y)
+            return  # Destination is blocked by an entity.

         entity.move(self.dx, self.dy)</pre>
 {{</ original-tab >}}
 {{</ codetab >}}

-Just like `MovementAction`, `MeleeAction` inheirits from `ActionWithDirection`, but also adds its own `target` parameter.
+Just like `MovementAction`, `MeleeAction` inheirits from `ActionWithDirection`.
 The `perform` method it implements is what we'll use to attack... eventually.
 Right now, we're just printing out a little message.
 The actual attacking will have to wait until the next part (this one is getting long as it is).

 Still, we're not actually *using* `MeleeAction` anywhere, yet.
 Let's add one more class, which is what will make the determination on whether our player is moving or attacking: